 The patent position of biotechnology companies is generally uncertain because it involves complex legal and factual considerations in a legal framework that is constantly evolving.
 The standards applied by the United States Patent and Trademark Office, or USPTO, and foreign patent offices in granting patents are not always applied uniformly or predictably.
 For example, there is no uniform worldwide policy regarding patentable subject matter or the scope of claims allowable in biotechnology patents.
 There is a substantial amount of prior art in the biotechnology and pharmaceutical fields, including scientific publications, patents and patent applications.
-There is no assurance that all potentially relevant prior art relating to our patents and patent applications from issuing as patents.
+There is no assurance that all potentially relevant prior art relating to our patents and patent applications has been found.
+We may be unaware of prior art that could be used to invalidate an issued patent or prevent our pending patent applications from issuing as patents.
 Even if patents do successfully issue and even if such patents cover our product candidates, third parties may challenge their validity, enforceability or scope, which may result in such patents being narrowed or invalidated.
 Furthermore, even if they are unchallenged, our patents and patent applications may not adequately protect our intellectual property, provide exclusivity for our product candidates or prevent others from designing around our claims.
 Any of these outcomes could impair our ability to prevent competition from third parties, which may have an adverse impact on our business.

 If patent applications we hold or have in-licensed with respect to our product candidates fail to issue, if their breadth or strength of protection is threatened, or if they fail to provide meaningful exclusivity for our product candidates, it could dissuade companies from collaborating with us.
 Several patent applications covering our product candidates have been filed recently.
 We cannot offer any assurances about which, if any, patents will issue, the breadth of any such patents or whether any issued patents will be found invalid and unenforceable or will be threatened by third parties.
-Any successful challenge to these patents or any other patent applications in the United States and most other countries are confidential for a period of time after filing, and some remain so until issued, we cannot be certain that we were the first to file any patent application related to a product candidate.
+Any successful challenge to these patents or any other patents owned by or licensed to us could deprive us of rights necessary for the successful commercialization of any product candidate that we may develop.
+Since patent applications in the United States and most other countries are confidential for a period of time after filing, and some remain so until issued, we cannot be certain that we were the first to file any patent application related to a product candidate.